rumsan/eth-explorer-offchain/README.md

 # eth-transaction-data

-Add additional data to eth transactions
+This service acts as proxy to the ethereum based explorers.
+You can use this to add offchain data to eth transactions.
+If ABI is provided this service will also decode event logs.